LiquidFun/BoppieEvolution/README.md

     * Species stacked bar-plot
 * Full screen on neural network, which shows actual weights
 * Improve display of recurrent connections
-* Check DNA importing, such that no object references are mentioned in the DNA
 * Use textures on the ground (fertile vs infertile land)
 * Show version/commit id in application
 * Make the fittest tab somehow always selectable